 Fort Myers Slip and Fall Lawyers

-Resulting injuries can be serious, including bone fractures, head injuries, hip fractures, back and spinal cord injuries, shoulder injuries and wrist or ankle sprains.
-In fact, falls are the leading cause of accidental death for those over the age of 65.
+Resulting injuries can be serious, including bone fractures, head injuries, hip fractures, back and spinal cord injuries, shoulder injuries, and wrist or ankle sprains.
+Falls are the leading cause of accidental death for those over the age of 65.

-In general, negligence involves proving defendant had a duty of care to plaintiff, breached that duty and the breach resulted in physical harm and compensable injuries.
-Specifically in slip-and-fall cases, F.S.
-768.055 stipulates that in cases occurring at a business establishment, plaintiffs must prove defendant had actual or constructive knowledge of the "dangerous condition" (i.e., transient foreign/ slippery substance) and failed to take action to remedy or warn about it.
+In general, negligence involves proving the defendant had a duty of care to the plaintiff, breached that duty, and the breach resulted in physical harm and compensable injuries.
+Specifically, in slip-and-fall cases, F.S.
+768.055 stipulates that in cases occurring at a business establishment, plaintiffs must prove the defendant had actual or constructive knowledge of the "dangerous condition" (i.e., transient foreign/ slippery substance) and failed to take action to remedy or warn about it.

 Actual knowledge can be established by showing the business either created the condition or else was made expressly aware of it.
 Constructive knowledge is a bit trickier.
 Using circumstantial evidence, plaintiffs need to show that either:

 - The dangerous condition existed for a sufficient length of time that it should have been discovered had the business been exercising ordinary care.